Meet the Economists

 Financial Institution Risk Evaluation

 The Financial Institution Risk Evaluation section focuses on identifying and measuring the systemic risks of systemically important financial institutions.
 The section will use a range of public and confidential data to conduct long-term research and timely policy analysis to evaluate the potential for such institutions to amplify negative shocks as well as to contribute to broader vulnerabilities in the financial system.
 It will also focus on potential emerging risks that could arise from shifts in firms' business modes.
-Section members will work with other divisions at the Board and Reserve Banks on a variety of institution-focused projects, including the stress tests, conduct of macroprudential supervision, and design and evaluation of regulatory polices.
+Section members will work with other divisions at the Board and Reserve Banks on a variety of institution-focused projects, including the stress tests, conduct of macroprudential supervision, and design and evaluation of regulatory policies.